btrfs/btrfs-workflow/patch-submission.md

 ## Reviewer workflow

-1. Check the project page for anything in the 'To Review' queue, pick a series to review.
+1. Check the project page for anything in the 'Review wanted' queue, pick a series to review.

 2. Review the patches.

-3. Mark them with your reviewed tag if you accept, mark with your comment tag if you have comments and move to the "Incoming queue, pending" stage of the project.
+3. Send your reply to the mailinglist.

+4. If there are enough reviews, add the patches to branch **for-next**

 ## Maintainer workflow